twisted/pydoctor/docs/source/contrib.rst

         git push --tags

  - Update the version on the branch and append ``.dev0`` to the current version number.
 In this way, stable versions only exist for a brief period of time (if someone tries to do a ``pip install`` from the git source, they will get a ``.dev0`` version instead of a misleading stable version number.
+ - Update the README file and add an empty placeholder for unreleased changes.
  - Merge the branch

 Author Design Notes